Biden decries Trump backers' 'dagger at throat' of democracy

 A new poll from The Associated Press-NORC Center for Public Affairs Research showed that 3 in 10 Republicans say the attack was not violent, and about another 3 in 10 say it was somewhat violent.
 Around two-thirds of Americans described the day as very or extremely violent, including about 9 in 10 Democrats.

-As Biden is prepared to direct blame toward the former president, the percentage of Americans who blame Trump for the Jan.
+As Biden directed blame toward the former president, the percentage of Americans who blame Trump for the Jan.
 6 riot has grown slightly over the past year, with 57% saying he bears significant responsibility for what took place.

 In an AP-NORC poll taken in the days after the attack, 50% said that.